DHI/terracotta/README.md

 Terracotta covers several use cases:

-1. It can be used as a data exploration tool, to quickly serve up a folder containing GeoTiff files through `terracotta serve`.
+1. Use it as data exploration tool to quickly serve up a folder containing GeoTiff files with `terracotta serve`.
-2. It can serve as a tile server backend to an existing webserver.
+2. As tile server backend on an existing webserver.
 Refer to [the Flask documentation](http://flask.pocoo.org/docs/1.0/deploying/) for more information.
-   Ingestion can either be done [ahead of time](#ingestion) (recommended) or on demand.
+   You can ingest your data [ahead of time](#ingestion) (recommended) or on-demand.
-3. It can be deployed on serverless architectures such as AWS λ, serving tiles from S3 buckets.
+3. Deploy it on serverless architectures such as AWS λ to serve tiles from S3 buckets.
    This allows you to build apps that scale infinitely while requiring minimal maintenance!
    To make it as easy as possible to deploy to AWS λ, we make use of the magic provided by [Zappa](https://github.com/Miserlou/Zappa).
 See [Deployment on AWS](#deployment-to-aws-λ) for more details.

+## Datasets and Keys

+Terracotta is agnostic to the organization of your data.
+Any hierarchy or folder structure can be cast into an API structure.
+The hierarchy down to single-band files defines the sequence of **keys**, which can have any names and values.

+For example, a set of RGB bands from different Sentinel-2 tiles and dates can be represented as keys `('tile', 'date', 'band')`, with a set for tile `33UUB`, date `20181010`, and bands `B04`, `B03`, and `B02`.

+Imagery of the same set of keys makes up a **dataset**.
+There can be multiple datasets of different structure on the same Terracotta instance.

+For example, the above RGB dataset could be called `'reflectance'` and live together with other information like `'indices'` or `'categorical'` data.
+Terracotta serves this as `example.com/rgb/reflectance/33UUB/20181010?r=B04&g=B03&b=B02`.

 ## Why Terracotta?